 We spend the first 18 years of our lives getting educated.
 Unless you have a family that travels, the chances are that you won’t have many opportunities to go out and see much of the world.
 Even then, you won’t have much autonomy in making travel choices.

 The big exception to this is to become a youth exchange student.
-I am a supporter of the Rotary Youth Exchange Program, which I participated in at age 17 for a year in Germany. (leave me a comment below if you would like me to connect you with your local Rotary Club for more information)
+I am a supporter of the Rotary Youth Exchange Program, which I participated in at age 17 when I studied abroad for a year in Germany. (leave me a comment below if you would like me to connect you with your local Rotary Club for more information)

 Related Post: The Secret To All My Success

-The gaps between high school and college, and between college and starting your career, are excellent times to travel.
+The gaps between high school and college and college and starting your career are excellent times to travel.
 Those are the two points in your life when you are genuinely free to choose for yourself.